ricochetuniverse/ricochet-universe/CONTRIBUTING.md

 Use [Prettier](https://prettier.io).

-Assuming you have the npm dependencies install, run `yarn run prettier --write` to fix the code style.
+Assuming you have the npm dependencies install, run `npm run prettier -- --write` to fix the code style.

 ## Running tests